 - The final 30 credit hours must be completed at JU.

 - A grade of “C” or better is required for transfer credit to be awarded.

 - Courses that are considered to be foundation or remedial will not transfer

 - An internship or practicum will not transfer.

 In order for credit to be awarded, the terms of military service, as well as service schools attended, credit must be documented on a Joint Services Transcript.
 Learn more about getting academic credit for your military service here.

 For credit from the following areas: Advanced Placement (AP), College Level Examination Program (CLEP), International Baccalaureate (IB), Advanced Level certificates of various kinds, Defense Activity for Nontraditional Education Support (DANTES).
 To receive credit, JU must receive an official copy of scores from the testing institution.
 Alternate credit scores listed on a transfer transcript from another institution will not be considered official.

 Accelerated Degree Program

-For more information about the night-time adult program please click here.
+For more information about the accelerated degree program please click here.